cookiebinary1/trusted-wifi-area/README.md

 ```

 ## Start
-After the restart, the script will run automatically.
+After each restart, the script will run automatically.
 To run it manually, enter this:
 ```bash
 sh trusted-wifi-area.sh